-Environmental Working Group released it’s 2017 Dirty Dozen list and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
-This year, the annual report found that almost 70 percent of 48 non-organic samples tested positive for at least one pesticide.
+Environmental Working Group released it’s 2018 Dirty Dozen list and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
+This year, the report found that almost 70 percent of non-organic samples tested positive for at least one pesticide.
 (In many cases, the numbers were much higher.)
-And get this: A single strawberry sample harbored 20 different pesticide residues.
+And get this: A single strawberry sample harbored 22 different pesticide and pesticide breakdown residues.

 A “Clean 15” list is also included in the report, identifying the non-organic produce least likely to be contaminated with pesticide levels.
 I advise choosing and growing organic as often as possible, but if you’re on a budget or your selection is limited, these lists help you focus your attention on avoiding the most contaminated fruits and veggies.